MIAGroupUT/carotid-segmentation/docs/Transforms/Contour.md

-# `contour_transform` - Extract contours of the lumen and wall for each axial slice
+# `contour` - Extract contours of the lumen and wall for each axial slice

 This step outputs 2 contours per polar image computed during the previous step: the contour of the lumen and the contour of the wall of the vessel.